Flesh & Blood (Poison album): Songs

 Parts of the album are darker and more serious, including overcoming hard times, missing loved ones, long-term relationships, and mass sociopolitical disillusionment.
 Fun topics include sex, exhilaration from music or motorbikes, and tongue-in-cheek poverty.
 Some songs have a blues rock style.

 The meaning of the album's lead single "Unskinny Bop", one of the band's most popular songs, is obscure.
 DeVille later confessed that the phrase "unskinny bop" has no particular meaning.
 He devised it as a temporary measure while writing the song, before vocalist Bret Michaels had begun working on the lyrics.
 The phrase was used on the basis that it was phonetically suited to the music.
 The song was later played to producer Fairbairn, who stated that although he did not know what an "unskinny bop" was, the phrase was perfect.

+Critical reception

+Entertainment Weekly noted that despite their commercial success, Poison lacked respect from music critics who damned their music as "hard-rock candy", and characterized the "harder and more realistic" Flesh & Blood as an attempt to address this, balancing more typical hard rock topics like liberation and sex with more thoughtful subjects.
+Despite finding "lots to respect" and smile at on the album, they bemoaned that by "taking life more seriously, Poison is taking itself more seriously, too", as per the record's studio chatter, guitar fragments and answer machine messages, and believed the band "plays eagerly but not very well".
+Chuck Eddy of Rolling Stone noted how, tired of being mocked in heavy metal circles, Poison "now wants to rock, damnit", but criticized the resultant album for "[letting] pop fall by the wayside" and forgoing the group's strengths.
+He further panned Fairbairn's "stale air" production for recalling the 'slushy' sound of his late 1980s albums with Aerosmith, adding: "The guy's got no use for rhythm sections, and his aesthetic hearkens closer to Days of Future Passed than to Toys in the Attic", which for "concise 4/4 hook-and-riff bands" like Poison is unhelpful.
+He further deemed Flesh & Blood "the Poison CD for suckers who think Pump was good Aerosmith."
+The Village Voice's Deborah Frost was more favorable, enjoying the Aerosmith similarities and noting that Poison's specifics "give you a sense that they're writing from some real experience rather than the How To Be a Tough Hollywood Mofo manual.
+They also sound, as Fairbairn has recorded them, most like a real band, not a rack of studio effects."